 Many children with autism spectrum disorder experience significant gastrointestinal issues, but the cause of these symptoms is unknown.
 Professionals in the medical community have suggested a potential link between diet and gastrointestinal issues related to autism.
 Now, researchers from the University of Missouri School of Medicine have found that diet is not a contributing factor in these individuals.
 The researchers hope the findings could help lead to improved treatment options.

-“Unfortunately, it’s not uncommon for those with autism to experience constipation, irritable bowel syndrome, abdominal pain and other gastrointestinal issues,” said Brad Ferguson, PhD, postdoctoral research fellow in the Department of Radiology at the MU School of Medicine and the MU Thompson Center for Autism and Neurodevelopmental Disorders.
+“Unfortunately, it’s not uncommon for those with autism to experience constipation, irritable bowel syndrome, abdominal pain and other gastrointestinal issues,” said Brad Ferguson, PhD, postdoctoral research fellow in the Department of Radiology at the MU School of Medicine and the MU Thompson Center for Autism and Neurodevelopment.
 “We sought to find out whether nutritional intake in their individual diets was associated with gastrointestinal issues.
 Based on our findings, dietary intake does not appear to be the culprit for these issues, and other factors are likely at play.”

 A previous study conducted by the research team identified a relationship between increased cortisol response to stress and gastrointestinal symptoms in people with autism spectrum disorder.
 Cortisol is a hormone released by the body in times of stress, and one of its functions is to prevent the release of substances in the body that cause inflammation.
 In this study, the researchers sought to confirm or rule out dietary intake as a source of gastrointestinal problems.